wp-plugins/design-approval-system/readme.txt

 The Design Approval System is now multi-language ready.
 If you would like to contribute we are willing to pay for your help.
 [See more here](http://glotpress.slickremix.com/projects).

+PHP 5.3 or above required to run DAS and any extensions.

 Approved designs get a STAR on the Project Board, and Clients signature is recorded to the database.
 Check out the [Project Board](http://www.slickremix.com/2013/01/22/das-project-board-tutorial/).
 Clients, projects, & designs are organized on one page + Clients can login to see there designs!
 View [Live Example](http://www.slickremix.com/project-board/).

 If you enjoy using this plugin please take a second to tell others!
 [Click here to share.](http://www.facebook.com/sharer.php?u=http://wordpress.org/plugins/design-approval-system/&t=DesignApprovalSystem)